iShape/iShape.github.io/markdown_index.md

 <div style="text-align: justify">

 This dataset and code packages are free for academic usage.
 You can run them at your own risk.
-For other purposes, please contact the corresponding author Dr. Lei Yang (yanglei@megvii.com).
+For other purposes, please contact the corresponding author Lei Yang (yanglei@megvii.com).

 </div>